Showing posts with label Course Camarguaise. Show all posts

 (Catalan - taperera), (Dutch - kappertjes), (German – kapernstrauch), (Italian – cappero), (Spanish -alcaparras).

 Daube de Taureau Mode “Gardienne” - A traditional daube, a Provençal beef stew made in the manner of the gardians.
-The gardians are the French cowboys who look after the Taureau de Camargue AOC, the black or dark brown bulls, and cows of the Camargue.
+The gardians are the French cowboys who look after the Taureau de Camargue AOP, the black or dark brown bulls, and cows of the Camargue.

-The main difference between a Gardian’s daube and other Provençal beef daubes is the quality of the beef and serving of the dish with rice.
+The main difference between a Gardian’s daube and other Provençal beef daubes is the quality of the beef and serving of the dish the Camargue's rice.
 As with other daubes, the Gardian’s daube includes red wine, lardons, onions, beans, tomatoes and other vegetables along with garlic and other herbs for flavor.

 Daube de Boeuf a la Provençale